mozilla/legal-docs/Websites_ToU/en-US.md

 * Some Content expressly indicates that the author does not intend for an open license to apply.
 You should contact the author or author’s agent for permission to use such Content.
 Questions on Mozilla authored content can be sent to: licensing@mozilla.org.
 * Some Content contains trademarks, trade dress, logos and brand assets of Mozilla and other parties (“Trademarks”).
 Except for a few limited circumstances, Trademarks cannot be used without advance written permission of the owner of the Trademark.
 [Learn more on Mozilla trademarks.](https://www.mozilla.org/foundation/trademarks/policy/)
-* The WordPress software used by certain Websites is licensed under the GPLv2 (or later).
-Learn more: [https://wordpress.org/about/gpl/](https://wordpress.org/about/gpl/)
+* Software used by our Websites is licensed under the MPL and under similarly permissive open source licenses.
+For more information on the specific license, please see the applicable GitHub repository.

 #### 4\.
 Content Submissions